heitorchang/good-practice/common-lisp.md

 Interrupt: C-c C-c
 Exit the debugger completely: q

+### Finding definitions

+After finishing writing definitions, type C-c C-k to "slime-compile-and-load-file"

+Whenever these new functions are used, typing M-. on top of its name jumps to its definition.

+Type M-. to backtrack to previous locations.

 ## CLISP

 In the default REPL, type :q to exit the debugger.